mshapi2/3.-Getting-and-Cleaning-Data/README.md

 #### 3. Extract only the measurements on the mean and standard deviation for each measurement.

+- Create a new dataset with columns that contain only mean and SD data

 #### 4. Appropriately label the data set with descriptive activity names.